 Summer 1 - Stormbreaker

-In the penultimate unit the pupils will find themselves immersed in the life of a teenage spy.
+In their penultimate unit, the pupils will find themselves immersed in the life of a teenage spy.
 Pupils will read and analyse different texts before developing their ideas to write their own narratives and letters using exciting and ambitious vocabulary.
-Using their newly acquired spy skills pupils will be able to crack, and create coded messages as well as solve mathematical problems.
-Using their knowledge of electricity and circuits children will design and produce a spy gadget.
+Using their newly acquired spy skills, pupils will be able to crack, and create coded messages as well as solve mathematical problems.
+Using their knowledge of electricity and circuits, children will design and produce a spy gadget.
 Pupils will analyse the designs of painters, such as Kandinsky, looking at the compositions of cityscapes and evaluating the properties of different media before creating their own versions.

 Summer 2 - Horrible Histories - Groovy Greeks